rojanDinc/erlang_puzzle/README.md

-Code puzzle build with Erlang
+Code puzzle built with Erlang
 =====

 An OTP application